GaussianDWM: 3D Gaussian Driving World Model for Unified Scene Understanding and Multi-Modal Generation: Introduction

 \section{Introduction}

-Driving World Model (DWM)~\cite{vista,gaia,drivingwm} have become essential for autonomous driving for their ability to predict future scene generation.
+Driving World Model (DWM)~\cite{vista,gaia,drivingwm,chen2026layer,xie2026raynova} have become essential for autonomous driving for their ability to predict future scene generation.
 These models predict environmental changes and synthesize simulation data for risk forecasting, route optimization, and corner case training.
-Most existing approaches achieve this by predicting modalities such as images~\cite{drivedreamer} and point clouds~\cite{pointcloud}, which represent the visual and geometric properties of the environment.
+Most existing approaches achieve this by predicting modalities such as images~\cite{drivedreamer,TrajDiff} and point clouds~\cite{pointcloud,liang2025parameter,liang2024pointmamba}, which represent the visual and geometric properties of the environment.
 While these DWMs excel at forecasting how the environment may evolve, they are difficult to interpret, describe, or query, and cannot easily provide contextual information (e.g., visual question answering or scene description).
-With the rapid progress of Vision-Language Models (VLMs)~\cite{qwen3}, remarkable advancements have been achieved in general vision tasks by leveraging world knowledge and causal reasoning.
+With the rapid progress of Large-Language Models and Vision-Language Models (VLMs)~\cite{qwen3,wang2024eaco,wang2025care,zhu2025medeyes,wang2025selfdestructivelanguagemodel,wang2025reasoningretrievalstudyanswer}, remarkable advancements have been achieved in general vision tasks by leveraging world knowledge and causal reasoning.
 This highlights the potential of combining the scene understanding capability of VLMs with the generative power of DWMs as a promising future direction.
-A recent pioneering effort in this direction is HERMES~\cite{hermes}.
-It adopts BEV features to represent spatial information, aligns them with the text space, and incorporates them into the generative model.
+Notably, pioneering efforts such as HERMES~\cite{hermes} and UniFuture~\cite{liang2025seeing} have first achieved the unification of scene generation and understanding for autonomous driving world models.
+They adopts BEV/Depth features to represent spatial information, aligns them with the text space, and incorporates them into the generative model.
 However, this BEV-based scene representation only achieves feature-level alignment between textual and spatial inputs, which is not sufficiently accurate.
 To overcome this limitation, we propose a novel 3DGS-based scene representation that unifies scene understanding and generation.